-The Manager also performs a periodic ESG due diligence assessment of the appointed thirdparty asset manager(s)' proprietary methodology/ies for its allocation of the Sub-Fund.
-This
+The Manager also performs a periodic ESG due diligence assessment of the appointed third-party asset manager(s)' proprietary methodology/ies for its allocation of the

-The investment strategy guides investment decisions based on factors such Asset allocation describes the share of investments in specific assets. includes the application of the Manager's proprietary ESG scoring methodology to the thirdparty asset manager(s)' ability to select sustainable investments within the investment process and portfolio construction and a verification that any appointed third-party asset manager continues to select sustainable investments as part of its investment strategy.
-The Manager's proprietary ESG scoring methodology applies a specific ESG rating to each thirdparty asset manager, with qualitative inputs and quantitative metrics used as tools to support the relevant ESG scoring applied to each third-party asset manager.
+Sub-Fund.
+This includes the application of the Manager's proprietary ESG scoring methodology to the third-party asset manager(s)' ability to select sustainable investments within the investment process and portfolio construction and a verification that any appointed third-party asset manager continues to to select sustainable investments as part of its investment strategy.
+The Manager's proprietary ESG scoring methodology applies a specific ESG rating to each third-party asset manager, with qualitative inputs and quantitative metrics used as tools to support the relevant ESG scoring applied to each third-party asset manager.
 Each underlying mandate/collective investment scheme must have a minimum Manager ESG score.
 The type of information that the Manager will request from third-party asset manager(s)/manager(s) of the collective investment schemes (if applicable) includes, but is not limited to: (i) ESG/sustainability investment approach, including the definition of sustainable investments; (ii) ESG investment strategy and binding elements; (iii) target asset allocation (sustainable investments and taxonomy aligned investments); (iv) sustainability indicators; (v) the use of PAIs; and (vi) confirmations in relation to monitoring and reporting.